algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/Functional_specifications.md

 * Be well-tested, following Fabgen's existing templates, to ensure that it works correctly and is reliable.
 * Be released under an open-source license, allowing developers to use and modify it as needed.
 * Be as well optimized as possible not to slow down programs using the library
+* Make the Rust code as user-friendly as possible by using idiomatic language.

 ## Scope
 The scope of the binding includes: